More help for the self-employed has been announced in the Budget, with grants available until the end of September.

 The schemes have been open to those with a trading profit of less than £50,000 in 2018-19, or an average trading profit of less than £50,000 from 2016-17, 2017-18 and 2018-19.

-Those with the lowest incomes are in line to receive more generous benefits payments compared with before the crisis.
+Those with the lowest income are in line to receive more generous benefits payments compared with before the crisis.

 How do I claim the help?

-- HMRC will use existing information to identify those eligible and invited applications
+- HMRC uses existing information to identify those eligible and invite applications

-- The application requires them to confirm that they meet the eligibility requirements
+- The application requires people to confirm they meet the eligibility requirements

 There are more than five million self-employed people in the UK, earning an average of £781 a month.
 The number has risen fast since the 2008 financial crash.

 The chancellor has suggested that in future, tax breaks for the self-employed - such as lower national insurance - may end.
-These were in place because the self-employed do not get sick pay or holiday pay, and to encourage entrepreneurship.
+These were in place because the self-employed do not get sick pay or holiday pay.
+They were also meant to encourage entrepreneurship.

-This signals a massive change in UK tax policy, potentially equalising the tax treatment of the self-employed with employees.
+This signals a massive change in UK tax policy, potentially equalising the tax treatment of employees and the self-employed.